strongdm/contrib/authentication/okta/okta-sync-multi-group/README.md

 For each Group defined in the YML, an SDM Role will be created, and access to the defined resources will be granted to that Role, using the [filters spec](https://www.strongdm.com/docs/automation/getting-started/filters).

-Any user that matches the Okta search filter will be created in SDM (see the "oktaQueryString" definition just below).
-If they belong to an Okta Group that is defined in the YML, they will be assigned to the corresponding SDM Role.
+Any user that matches the Okta search filter and has groups associated listed in [matchers.yml](matchers.yml) will be created in SDM, and assigned to the corresponding SDM Role.

 strongDM only supports 1:1 user-role mappings, when there are multiple groups assigned to a okta user, a composite role is created with multiple sub-roles assigned to it.